whblondeau/memoria-interna/stories/the-borax-road-affair/the-borax-road-affair.md

 &#8220;For the best of reasons, the Furnace desires peace between you.
 That is why I am here.

 &#8220;Nor am I here empty-handed.
-Enmity between Cass Tonor&oacute;n and Cass Merides is of long standing, and will not vanish because I wave my hand or because I tell you about the Furnace&apos;s mad plan for bringing borax north from the Dead Dry.&#8221;
+Enmity between Cass Tonor&oacute;n and Cass Merides is of long standing, and will not vanish because I wave my hand or because I tell you that the Furnace has a mad plan for bringing borax north from the Dead Dry.&#8221;

 She spent a slow moment sweeping the crowd with her gaze. _I like these people_.
 The thought tore her, but she was too old a hand to betray it, even to the hyperacute discernment of Humanos.

 &#8220;The Furnace stands ready to provide items of substantial value to Cass Tonor&oacute;n and Cass Merides.
 This anyone of sense would expect.

-&#8220;But of course, this is a matter of honor, not to be amended by mere goods.&#8221; Her gaze traveled to the two Duns, gathering them. &#8220;Every Humano on the front range knows the tale.
+&#8220;But of course, this is a matter of honor, not to be amended by mere goods.&#8221; Her gaze traveled to the two Duns, gathering them. &#8220;Every Humano on the Front Range knows the tale.
 The great duel between Greguru of Merides and Heitor of Tonor&oacute;n is the matter of many songs.
 And then, Corro&apos;s brilliant revenge.&#8221;

 Neither Corro nor Heitor moved a muscle.
 This was the delicate moment.
 She lapsed subtly into the storytelling style of speech common in the Humano Casas.